 Talk to your auto insurance company when you have the opportunity.
 Note that a claims adjuster is not nearly as important to your case as an impartial police report would be.
 Furthermore, the insurance company will want to know the police report number, so waiting until after you’ve had the police come out will save you additional work later.

 Do not accept an insurance settlement from your insurance company or theirs until you’ve talked to an attorney.
-You don’t want to accept a payout that prevents you from getting full compensation for lost wages, car repairs and medical bills because you didn’t know how to properly account for them.
+You don’t want to accept a payout that prevents you from getting full compensation for lost wages, car repairs, and medical bills because you didn’t know how to properly account for them.
+Car accident lawyer assistance on CIR Legal here is helpful and supportive.
+The losses from a car accident are not